Intervention/zodiac/README.md

     // include trait
     use \Intervention\Zodiac\EloquentZodiacTrait;

-    // If you want overwrite attribute.
+    // Optional: If you want overwrite attribute.
 By default `birthday` protected $zodiacAttribute = 'custom-attribute';
 }